-Type of assessment Accuracy Data requirements on transactions Data requirements on land contents/ characteristics Estimation capacity required Transparency Capital Market Value High - though requires regular reassessments Significant (on assets transactions) High for greater accuracy Significant Can be low Rental Value High (where rental values are available and rent controls are not applied) Significant (on rental transactions) High for greater accuracy Significant Can be low Points/Proxy Medium (depending on calibration to market values and number of proxies included) None needed - though helps in accuracy Depends on number of proxies Medium Relatively high Area-based Low None Very limited Limited High
+Type of assessment Accuracy Data requirements on transactions Data requirements on land contents/ characteristics Estimation capacity required Transparency 1 Capital Market Value High - though requires regular reassessments Significant (on assets transactions) High for greater accuracy Significant Can be low accurate Rental Value High (where rental values are available and rent controls are not applied) Significant (on rental transactions) High for greater accuracy Significant Can be low More acc Points/Proxy Medium (depending on calibration to market values and number of proxies included) None needed - though helps in accuracy Depends on number of proxies Medium Relatively high Area-based Low None Very limited Limited High Construction cost Low High - on supply side transactions High High Relatively high

 Key to effective valuation is matching valuation to current or projected capacity.
-In cities such as Kigali, where land registration levels are high and land market transactions are recorded, evidence suggests that a computer aided mass appraisal based valuation that would increase accuracy of valuation by over 40% compared with less accurate methods could be developed within a year of investment.
+In cities such as Kigali, where land registration levels are high and land market transactions are recorded, evidence suggests that a computer aided mass appraisal based valuation that would increase accuracy of valuation by over 40% compared with less accurate methods could be developed within a year of investment48.
 By contrast, in cities in Sierra Leone, implementing simpler systems to match capacity have yielded higher revenues and greater public acceptability of these taxes.

-It is important to keep in mind that different valuation approaches can be used in different regions of a country, with Capital Market Value assessment introduced in cities where land market sales are more active.
+It is important to keep in mind that different valuation approaches can be used in different regions of a country, with capital market value assessment introduced in cities where land market sales are more active.